Natural Bridges State Marine Reserve

 For centuries, Native American Tribes in California have relied on marine and coastal resources.
 Many Native American Tribes in California continue to regularly harvest marine resources within their ancestral territories and maintain relationships with the coast for ongoing customary uses.
 The first people to inhabit this area were the Uypin tribe, whose descendants are now known as the Ohlone.
 The Uypin hunted marine mammals and harvested fish and shellfish throughout their territory.
 Today, the Ohlone maintain a presence along the Central Coast, with individuals living throughout the region and continuing traditional practices.

 Spanish explorers first visited this area in the early 1600s.
-Mission Santa Cruz was founded in 1791, bringing increased fur hunting and fishing.
-By 1834, this area was governed by Mexican authorities who used the coastal land for cattle grazing.
-A developer planned to build an exclusive hotel on the property, naming nearby streets after large cities in hopes that people from places such as Modesto and Sacramento would choose to build summer homes nearby.
-Financial troubles meant the hotel never came to fruition.
-In 1933, the State of California purchased the land, ensuring its protection.
-Open space surrounded the state park until development enclosed the coastal property in the 1970s.
+Mission Santa Cruz was founded in 1791, at about the time fur hunting and fishing in the area began to increase.
+By 1834, this area was governed by Mexican authorities who used the coastal lands for cattle grazing.
+A developer planned to build an exclusive hotel in the area, naming nearby streets after large cities in hopes that people from places such as Modesto and Sacramento would choose to build summer homes nearby.
+Financial troubles meant plans for the hotel never came to fruition.
+In 1933, the State of California purchased the land, ensuring its protection as a state park.
+Open space surrounded the state park until development began around the coastal property in the 1970s.

 Recreation